Astroua/TurbuStat/docs/tutorials/statistics/tsallis_example.rst

 .. image:: images/design4_tsallis_sigclip.png

-Since there are still many points to fit to, the fit qualities have not significantly worsened from lowering the sigma limit.
+Since there are still many points to fit, the fit qualities have not significantly worsened from lowering the sigma limit.
 However the fit parameters have changed:

 .. image:: images/design4_tsallis_params_sigclip.png